psphere-project/psphere/doc/intro.rst

 Introduction
 ============

-This is the documentation for pSphere, native Python bindings for the vSphere Web Services SDK and VMware Infrastructure SDK.
+This is the documentation for psphere, native Python bindings for the vSphere Web Services SDK and VMware Infrastructure SDK.

 Prerequisites